 4. Greater brand awareness

-Search engine advertising also helps raise brand awareness since the higher your ad ranks, the more it will be seen.
-As prospects become more familiar with you over time — recognizing you as a relevant and trustworthy company — their search terms will become increasingly related to your product, service, or brand.
+Search engine advertising also helps raise brand awareness.
+The higher your ad ranks, the more it will be seen.
+As prospects become more familiar with you over time — recognizing you as a relevant and trustworthy company.
+Their search terms will become increasingly related to your product, service, or brand.
 Plus, when people click-through to your site, and you have a retargeting pixel in place, they will continue to see your brand name and value proposition on display ads.